-- (A-2) For special events the Race Organizers may change the class structure. - (A-3) The Board of Directors has authority to decide which classes, if any, run for money instead of trophies.
-They also determine the percentage payout, and will notify riders prior to the close of registration as to classes included, entry fee and payout schedule.
-In money classes, riders compete only for the money awarded in that class.
+- (A-2) For special events the Race Organizers may change the class structure. - (A-3) The Board of Directors has authority to decide which classes, if any, run for money rather than trophies.
+They also determine the percentage payout, and will notify riders prior to the close of registration as to classes included, entry fee, and payout.
+In money classes, riders compete only for the money awarded.
 There is no option to race for trophies, and no option to enter at a reduced entry fee. - (A-4) The term OPEN in these rules means unlimited displacement.
 The term TWIN means two cylinders.
-The term MULTI means more than two cylinders.

-- (A-5) The term AIR-COOLED means the primary heat transfer mechanism between cylinder head and cylinder is ambient air through fins.
+The term MULTI means more than two cylinders. - (A-5) The term AIR-COOLED means the primary heat transfer mechanism between cylinder head and cylinder is ambient air through fins.
 Air-and-oil-cooled machines are classified AIR-COOLED.
-If a water-filled radiator is used to supplement heat transfer, that machine is classified WATER-COOLED. - (A-6) The Class Migration Chart below indicates the most common first step-up class, and is meant for reference only.
-Machines must meet class requirements described in Sections B and C, which take precedence over the Migration Chart.
-Machines may not "step down" a class to race.
+If a water-filled radiator is used to supplement heat transfer, that machine is classified WATER-COOLED.